Skip to main content

 The Snapchat Spotlight monetization program 2026 represents Snap's primary vehicle for competing in the creator economy against TikTok, YouTube Shorts, and Instagram Reels.
 Since replacing the original Spotlight Fund model with a sustainable revenue-sharing system in 2024, the program has matured into a significant income source for thousands of creators while introducing comprehensive compliance obligations.

-Spotlight, Snapchat's short-form video feed, now generates over 800 million daily views globally as of Q1 2026.
+Spotlight, Snapchat's short-form video feed, has reported substantial daily viewership in past Snap disclosures, though Snap has not published an official Q1 2026 daily-view figure.
 The advertising infrastructure supporting Spotlight has expanded to include mid-roll ads, post-roll ads, and sponsored content placements — all of which contribute to the revenue pool distributed to eligible creators through the Revenue Share Program.

 For creators and the brands that partner with them, understanding the monetization rules and disclosure requirements is not optional — violations carry meaningful financial penalties and can result in permanent exclusion from the program.
 This guide covers every aspect of the current policy framework.